R.I. schools to remain closed; 8 new virus deaths reported

 “To take that much risk for a few weeks of traditional school, I know would be irresponsible and the wrong decision for all the people of Rhode Island,” she said.

+Raimondo applauded students for staying engaged, saying participation rates in e-learning are high across the state.
+But she acknowledged the challenges for students who miss their classrooms and friends and for parents who are trying to juggle their kids’ studies while working from home.

+“Distance learning is not easy.
+I know that as a mother.
+I know that as a governor,” she said.
+“It has taken a toll on all of us.”

-Rhode Island reported eight new deaths from the coronavirus on Thursday, bringing the state’s death roll to 189.
+Rhode Island reported eight new deaths from the coronavirus, bringing the state’s death toll to 189.

-There were more than 400 new cases reported for a total of more than 6,200 cases in the state.
-It’s the largest single-day increase in reported coronavirus cases in the state.
+There are now more than 6,200 cases reported in the state after 412 new cases were added Thursday.
+It’s the largest single-day increase in reported cases Rhode Island has seen in the pandemic.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with underlying health problems, it can cause more severe illness, including pneumonia, and death.